w3f/polkadot-wiki/docs/build-parachains-rococo.md

 If you are interested in running and launching your own parachain, Parity Technologies has created a [parachain workshop](https://substrate.dev/cumulus-workshop/#/1-prep/1-compiling).
-There is also a [Rococo Element chat channel](https://matrix.to/#/!WuksvCDImqYSxvNmua:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=web3.foundation) as well as [Rococo's GitHub repository](https://github.com/paritytech/cumulus#rococo) available.
+There is also a [Rococo Element chat channel](https://matrix.to/#/!WuksvCDImqYSxvNmua:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=web3.foundation) as well as [Cumulus' GitHub repository](https://github.com/paritytech/cumulus#rococo) available.

 ### Obtaining ROC